lbrios/essex-service-design-toolkit/docs/documentation/core/content/url-guidelines.md

 A redirect sends users and search engines to a different URL from the one originally requested.

-They are used to prevent boken links.
+They are used to prevent broken links.

 ### When to use a redirect